rendertom/cpp-pp/README.md

 ![cpp-pp](resources/cpp-pp.gif)

-The extension is as minimal as it can be:

-* Uses GCC compiler (make sure you have it installed before using this extension),
+## Features

+* **Build**, **Run**, or **Build and Run** in one go.
-* Works with an active document,
+* Works with single unsaved documents.
-* Supports only a single C++ source file (multi-file setup is not supported yet).
+* Supports MacOS (bash, zsh) and Windows (Command Prompt, Windows PowerShell).
+* Option to work with relative or absolute paths.
+* Builds file in active viewer or all `*.cpp` files in current folder.
+* Option to clear console before running new command.
+* Accepts custom build flags.

 ## Installation

-The extension is not available through the Visual Studio Marketplace, so the only way to install it is to follow steps:
+The extension is not available on the Visual Studio Marketplace, so the only way to install it is to follow these 2 steps:

 1. Download the latest `vsix` file from the [releases](https://github.com/rendertom/cpp-pp/releases) section.
 2. In VSCode, use the **Install from VSIX...** command in the Extensions view (`View -> Extensions`) command drop-down, or the **Extensions: Install from VSIX...** command in the Command Palette, point to the .vsix file.

 ## How to use

-Load or type-in any valid C++ code and open Command Pallete and type one of the following:
+Load or type-in any valid C++ code and open Command Pallete (`cmd + shift + P`) and type one of the following commands:

 * `cpp-pp: build` to build an executable file.
 * `cpp-pp: build and run` to build and run code in the active viewer.